1479 Gortner Avenue

 United States

-Our Lab investigates the mechanisms by which biological molecules evolve, the molecular basis of their functions, and develop methods for their engineering, with the aim of developing efficient, soft solutions to current or emerging society issues.
+Our lab investigates the mechanisms by which biological molecules evolve, the molecular basis of their functions, and develops methods for their engineering, with the aim of developing efficient, soft solutions to current or emerging society issues.

 Research interests